 3. How much do programs cost?
 Costs vary a great deal based on the destination and the length of stay.
 On the Newark campus, we subsidize costs to keep the program fee below $1000.
 The OIA web site also lists other grants and scholarships available (be sure to check out scholarships immediately, since many deadlines fall before the deadlines for applying for education abroad courses).
 Students pay tuition for credits earned.
 Both tuition and the program fee are eligible for financial aid.
 At the Office of International Affairs web site, learn more about funding your education abroad experience and explore the range of grants and scholarships offered and apply early.
 More information for regional campus students is available here.

 4. What types of programs does Newark offer?
 Students from the Newark campus have studied in Nicaragua, Germany, Costa Rica and Canada.
 Education abroad opportunities come in several varieties.
 Often students take two linked courses: an upper-level, 3-credit on-campus course and a 1-credit education abroad course.
-For example, in spring 2016, students took a course on campus about the literature of Berlin and then traveled for 9 days to Berlin over spring break 2016, earning a total of 4 credits for two courses.
+For example, in spring semester 2016, students took a course on campus about the literature of Berlin and then traveled for 9 days to Berlin over spring break, earning a total of 4 credits for two courses.
 Sometimes we run single courses that involve class time on campus and abroad.
-In May 2015 students earned 3 credits for a 4-week Arts & Sciences course that included a week of study in Quebec, Canada.
+For instance in May one year students earned 3 credits for a 4-week Arts & Sciences course that included a week of study in Quebec, Canada.
 In August 2015, 25 Newark students spent a week in Costa Rica.

 5. Do I need to speak a foreign language?
 You don't need to be a foreign language or international studies major to study abroad; Ohio State students can study a wide variety of subjects in another country.
 You can take classes in your minor, satisfy GE requirements or try something new.
 Experiences and skills that you learn while abroad can apply to almost any field.